 - Most recent EPC (minimum E rating)

-- Portable appliance test certificates for any portable appliances provided as part of the tenancy
+- Portable Appliance Test Certificates for any apppliances provided as part of the tenancy

-- Written and signed tenancy agreement which each tenant can understand
+- Written and signed tenancy agreement in the primary language of the tenant.

 - Provide written information on the tenancy deposit scheme as set out in the Housing (Tenancy Deposits) (Prescribed information) Order 2007

-- Six-monthly completed fire risk assessment check sheet
+- Quarterly completed fire risk assessment check sheet

 - Landlord/Agent contact details and emergency contact details provided and securely positioned in a prominent place